Mechanical Freezing Systems

 Mechanical Refrigeration

 Refrigeration is the withdrawal of heat from a chamber (refrigeration load) to achieve temperatures lower than ambient temperatures.
-After heat is withdrawn, it is transferred to a condenser and dissipated to air or water.
-The purpose of refrigeration in food processing is to preserve quality and delay spoilage; in volatile organic compounds recovery, is to condense and capture harmful vapor emissions; and in the liquid natural gas industry, to facilitate natural gas storage and transportation.
+After, heat is withdrawn and transferred to a condenser and dissipated into air or water.
+The purpose of refrigeration in food processing is to preserve quality and delay spoilage; in volatile organic compounds recovery, it is to condense and capture harmful vapor emissions; and in the liquid natural gas industry, to facilitate natural gas storage and transportation.

 90 percent of U.S. industrial refrigeration is provided by mechanical systems

 More than 90 percent of U.S. industrial refrigeration is provided by mechanical systems using ammonia as the refrigerant.
-Mechanical refrigeration units are dedicated systems, installed at individual industrial facilities and owned and operated by the industrial companies.
+Mechanical refrigeration units are dedicated systems installed at individual industrial facilities and owned and operated by industrial companies.
 Refrigeration is achieved when the refrigerant, circulating in the system, withdraws heat energy from the chamber to be cooled (load).
-Heat energy (latent heat of evaporation) is absorbed as liquid refrigerant undergoes a phase change to a gaseous state.
+Heat energy (latent heat of evaporation) is absorbed as the liquid refrigerant changes to a gaseous state.
 Systems are composed of four basic elements connected with piping into a closed loop that re-circulates refrigerant.
 Compressors (generally) use motor-driven rotating impellers to generate gas pressure.
 Gaseous refrigerant enters the compressor at low pressure and temperature and exits at high pressure and temperature.
-Inside condenser coils gaseous refrigerant condenses to liquid state.
-To facilitate phase change, the condenser dissipates heat energy to ambient air or water.
-High pressure refrigerant exits at lower temperature.
-An expansion valve controls the flow of high pressure liquid refrigerant to the evaporator.
-As refrigerant passes through the expansion valve it is further cooled by the Joule Thompson effect, the scientific principle that the temperature of a stream is reduced when forced through a narrow nozzle and allowed to expand.
+Inside condenser coils, gaseous refrigerant condenses to a liquid state.
+The condenser dissipates heat energy to facilitate ambient air or water phase change.
+High-pressure refrigerant exits at lower temperatures.
+An expansion valve controls the flow of high-pressure liquid refrigerant to the evaporator.
+As the refrigerant passes through the expansion valve, it is further cooled by the Joule-Thompson effect, the scientific principle that the temperature of a stream is reduced when forced through a narrow nozzle and allowed to expand.
 Inside the evaporator, liquid refrigerant vaporizes into a gaseous state.
-Vaporization requires heat energy, which is extracted from the industrial process load (food items to be cooled).
+Vaporization requires heat energy extracted from the industrial process load (food items to be cooled).
 The refrigerant is returned to the compressor to repeat the cycle.

 Heat exchangers are devices that transfer heat from a hot to a cold fluid.
 The barrier between the two fluids is a metal wall, such as that of a tube or pipe.
-In many engineering applications it is desirable to increase the temperature of one fluid while cooling another.
+In many engineering applications, increasing the temperature of one fluid while cooling another is desirable.
 This double action is economically accomplished by coils, evaporators, condensers, and coolers that may all be considered heat exchangers.
 Heat exchangers are designed with various flow arrangements.
-The concentric tubes design uses one pipe placed inside another.
-Cold fluid flows through the inner tube and the warm fluid in the same direction through the annular space between the outer and the inner tube.
+The concentric tube design uses one pipe placed inside another.
+Cold fluid flows through the inner tube, and warm fluid flows in the same direction through the annular space between the outer and the inner tube.
 Heat is transferred from the warm fluid through the wall of the inner tube (the so-called heating surface) to the cold fluid.
-Concentric tube heat exchangers can also be operated in counter-flow, in which the two fluids flow in parallel but opposite directions.
+Concentric tube heat exchangers can also be operated in counter-flow, where the two fluids flow in parallel but opposite directions.
 The shell and tube design utilizes a bundle of tubes through which one of the fluids flows.
 These tubes are enclosed in a shell with provisions for the other fluid to flow through the spaces between the tubes.
-In most designs of this type, the free fluid flows roughly perpendicular to the tubes containing the other fluid in what is known as a cross flow exchange.
-The plate-fin design uses metal sheets brazed together into internal channels to carry warmer fluid stream, which is to be cooled.
+In most designs of this type, the free fluid flows roughly perpendicular to the tubes containing the other fluid, in what is known as a cross-flow exchange.
+The plate-fin design uses metal sheets brazed together into internal channels to carry a warmer fluid stream, which is to be cooled.
 Fins, brazed to the outside surface of these channels, facilitate faster and more efficient heat transfer to the cold fluid stream on the outside of these channels.

 Cryogenic Freezing Systems

-Liquid nitrogen or liquid carbon dioxide are purchased and kept in a pressurized storage vessel.
-The cryogen is piped as a liquid into the freezer unit and applied directly to the product in a variety of modes depending on the cryogen, freezer type or food product.
-However, the cryogen is a consumable product and except in very unusual circumstances, can only be used once.
-Cryogenic freezing systems are characterized by a moderate capital investment, minimal preventive maintenance cost, and a smaller and more flexible commitment of plant space (cryogenic freezers can be installed or removed over a weekend).
+Liquid nitrogen or liquid carbon dioxide is purchased and kept in a pressurized storage vessel.
+The cryogen is piped as a liquid into the freezer unit and applied directly to the product in various modes depending on the cryogen, freezer type, or food product.
+However, the cryogen is a consumable product and, except in very unusual circumstances, can only be used once.
+Cryogenic freezing systems are characterized by moderate capital investment, minimal preventive maintenance cost, and a smaller and more flexible commitment to plant space (cryogenic freezers can be installed or removed over a weekend).
 However, liquid nitrogen or liquid carbon dioxide pricing and availability vary based on the geographic location of the processor, and the cost of refrigeration purchased this way can be more than triple the cost of mechanically produced refrigeration.
 In contrast to mechanical freezing, cryogenic freezing tends to crust the outside of the product and prevent (insert pictures) excessive moisture loss.
 Depending on the product, this could be viewed as a quality advantage.

 Major Types of Cryogenic Tunnels